Sensitivity of steady states in networks with application to Markov chains and chemical reaction networks: Chemical reaction networks

 Existence and uniqueness of equlibria is a topic that can be studied on its own.
 Here, we assume the existence of an equilibrium $x^*$ and study its sensitivity as introduced by Mochizuki and Fiedler in \cite{Mochizuki_Fiedler1}.
-In particular, we describe the changes in the equilibrium when increasing the rate of a particular reaction $j^*$.
+In particular, we describe the response of the equilibrium when the rate of a particular reaction $j^*$ is increased.
 In practice, this can be achieved by adding a catalyst of the reaction to the system.
-Mathematically, we make the reaction rate $r_{j^*}(x)$ depend additionally on a formal reaction parameter $\epsilon$.
-We write $r_{j^*}(\epsilon, x)$ and assume that $\epsilon =0$ corresponds to the unperturbed reaction rate function.
-The parameter $\epsilon$ models the added catalyst for reaction $j^*$ such that All other reactions are assumed to be unaffected by $\epsilon$.
-Still, we write $r(\epsilon, x)$ for the reaction rate vector, even though only the $j^*$-entry actually depends on $\epsilon$.
-We denote the equilibrium corresponding to $r(\epsilon, \cdot)$ by $x^*(\epsilon)$, i.e.
+Mathematically, we add an $\epsilon$ to the reaction rate of $r_{j^*}$.
+We write $r_{j^*}(\epsilon, x) = r_{j^*}(x) + \epsilon$.
+All other reactions are assumed to be unaffected by $\epsilon$.
+Hence, we write the perturbed reaction rate vector by